acidburn0zzz/jetpack-sdk/static-files/md/dev-guide/module-overview.md

 packages:

 * the ***[addon-kit](#package/addon-kit)*** package provides high-level APIs for add-on developers.
-Most of the needs of most developers should be served by the modules found here, and the bulk of this guide is dedicated to modules from this package.
+Most of the needs of most add-on developers should be served by the modules found here, and the bulk of this guide is dedicated to modules from this package.
 Modules in this packages also don't require any special privileges to run.

 * the ***[jetpack-core](#package/jetpack-core)*** package provides low-level
 APIs.
 Most of the modules it contains are intended for people writing certain